iliachry/iliachry.github.io/index.md

 ## What I've Been Up To

 ### 🏆 Microsoft Imagine Cup World Champion (2016)
-Led **Team AMANDA** to victory in the World Citizenship Category, winning $50,000 for creating a VR application that tackles school bullying.
-The app measures empathy levels and helps build understanding through immersive experiences.
-We even got a **U.S. Patent** for it – apparently, changing the world comes with paperwork!
+Led **Team AMANDA** to global victory with a VR application that tackles school bullying through empathy-building experiences.
+Winner of $50,000 and a U.S. Patent.

-### 🚀 Building the Metaverse (For Real This Time)
+### 🚀 Current Focus: Building the Metaverse
-**Metatopia** isn't just another metaverse company throwing around buzzwords.
-We're creating:
-- **Digital Twins** that make reality jealous
-- **VR Training Platforms** for education and industry
-- **Immersive Experiences** for museums and entertainment
-- **Simulation Tools** that predict the future (results may vary)
+Co-founder of **Metatopia**, Greece's first Metaverse Studio, where we create digital twins, VR training platforms, and immersive experiences that bridge virtual and real worlds.

-### 🔬 Research That Actually Matters
+### 🔬 Research & Innovation
-I publish papers that more than 12 people read (including my mom).
-Recent work includes:
-- **VR and Computer Vision**: Teaching machines to understand surgical procedures in virtual reality
-- **Wireless Communications**: Making signals smarter with machine learning
-- **COVID-19 Research**: Building smartphone games that boost immune systems (because why not?)
+PhD candidate working on VR/AR technologies, published researcher in computer vision and wireless communications, with a focus on making technology more human-centered.

 ---